 Last, but not least, by arranging the furniture in an eco-friendly way, a savvy interior designer will also help you save on heating and cooling.

 In other words: think about Glasgow interior design consultancy as an investment that keeps on giving.
-Its ROI will be obvious from the very first year you spend in a new office.
+Its ROI will be obvious from the very first year you spend in a new office in Glasgow.

 Who want to work in a dull, mono-colour office space?
 Well, certainly not Millennials and Generation Z members, who now make up most of the working force.